revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

  - `LocalDateTime.now()` -this gives the current date and time in this format `2022-08-10T17:27:20.016675200`
  -  To convert the date and time in the given format we use `DateTimeFormatter` class.
- -  `ofPattern` is to define the pattern
+ -  `ofPattern` is to define the pattern.
  -  `format`- to format the date and time in the pattern mentioned.

  </blockquote>